pombase/genome_changelog/readme.md

 The data used for this was generated with the pre-svn pombe genomes and with the script [find_missing_synonyms.sh](find_missing_synonyms.sh) and is in the directory
 [valid_ids_data](valid_ids_data).

 The same unique identifier can refer to multiple features sometimes, such as introns.
-In that case, what we report the ones that are removed or added.
+In that case, we report the ones that are removed or added.

 ### Resolving conflicts for a feature with multiple unique identifiers

 Sometimes, there have been features that were associated with a single

-## Getting the data
+## Getting the data (PomBase)

 > **WARNING:** Downloading all revisions and generating the full diffs will require ~100GB of space.